chriscarrollsmith/batch_classifier/README.md

 # LLM Classifier

-This project classifies text data from a CSV file using a DeepSeek V3 in JSON mode (though LiteLLM makes it very easy to swap in a different LLM).
-DeepSeek V3 was chosen for its very low cost, very high throughput, and highly permissive rate limiting.
+This project classifies text data from a CSV file using the OpenAI batch API.
+The batch API allows large workloads to be run at off-peak times at a fraction of the cost of running the same workload on the regular OpenAI API.

 ## Prerequisites